High Potential Development

 Personality Assessment

 The core tool we use to identify and articulate the personal aspects of performance capability is the Hogan Assessment, considered the gold standard in personality-based assessment solutions.
+Studies show that it has the highest predictive validity (how a person will behave on the job).
 We examine how a leader will approach the job as well as personality characteristics that could result in derailment.
-Assessing Potential is an indispensable component, providing insight into how an executive will manage change, execute business strategies, lead people, nurture a positive organizational climate, influence stakeholders, and much more.
+Assessing potential is an indispensable component, providing insight into how an executive will manage change, execute business strategies, lead people, nurture a positive organizational climate, influence stakeholders, and much more.

 Behavioral Interviewing